tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 it's required to run application on real device to make purchases: the only action allowed from inside emulator is loading products.

-subscriptions in test environment:
+test subscriptions:

 - have shortened periods (say, 1 month → 5 minutes)
-- renew 5 times only (cancelled afterwards)
+- renew 5 times only (cancelled automatically afterwards)
 - cannot be managed (say, cancelled manually)

 <https://forums.developer.apple.com/thread/14702>: